 - Admission is arranged on a weekday, usually within 10 days of diagnosis.

-- On admission, four tablets are inserted vaginally and an antibiotic suppository rectally.
+- On admission, four tablets are inserted vaginally and an antibiotic suppository is given.

-- You will attend a pre-op assessment clinic for medical history, medication review, allergies, blood pressure, and blood tests.
+- You will attend a pre-operative assessment clinic for medical history, medication review, allergies, blood pressure, and blood tests.

 - You may experience cramp-like period pains and some bleeding, which should not be heavier than a normal period.